EAGLE605/SignX/START_HERE.md

 # 🎯 START HERE - Your 30-Minute Action Plan

 **Date**: November 10, 2025
-**Mission**: Get your OSHCut-style platform running tonight
+**Mission**: Get your modern platform-style platform running tonight

 ---

 ## ✅ **What's Already Done**

-I've built the complete foundation for "the OSHCut of the sign industry":
+I've built the complete foundation for "the modern platform of the sign industry":

 - ✅ Platform core with module plugin system
 - ✅ Event bus for module communication